sondreluc/react-under-the-hood/chapters/chapter_5.md

-# React Under the Hood: Chapter 5: Star Trek Video Game Demo
+# Chapter 5: Star Trek Video Game Demo

 This isn't a book about project organization.
 There are some conventions that are starting to materialize.
 You can learn more here: Khan Academy link